-Before you choose a new preamp, you need to understand two things:
+Before you choose a new preamp, you need to understand a few things:

 1. Preamps are a profit center for many manufacturers.
 While tube amps are expensive to build, a decent tube preamp can be built and sold for $1500; at a profit.
 Shocked?
 People see a pretty faceplate and never look under the hood.
 But if you did look, you might be bummed out to see a lot of empty space.
 If it isn’t the parts inside, what exactly are you paying so much for?
 Manufacturers have steadily increased the price of preamps over the last 20 years at a pace that far exceeds inflation.
 They are also utilizing fewer parts in their designs